sanmue/arch-linux-installation-guide/README.md

 Some examples of points covered in this guide:

-- UEFI/GPT (with EFI partition) or BIOS/GPT
+- UEFI/GPT (with /EFI partition) or BIOS/GPT
 - GRUB bootloader
 - Btrfs filesystem
 - snapper
 - snapper-rollback (AUR)
 - AUR helper (paru)
-- Encryption (optional)
+- Encryption and no encryption
-  - Keyfile for automatically decrypting the encrypted root partition on boot (optional)
+  - Keyfile for automatically decrypting the encrypted root partition on boot
 - Swap file or zram (no hibernation)
 - Display Driver AMD, Intel, (Nvidia)
-  - you should check the Arch Wiki for updates / adjust to your installed grafics card
+  - you should check the Arch Wiki for updates / adjust to your grafics card
 - Desktop Environment
 - Firewall (firewalld)
-- [Chaotic-AUR](https://aur.chaotic.cx/) as an example for an unofficial user repository
+- Chaotic-AUR as an example for an unofficial user repository
 - Additional font installation
 - Virtualization (Qemu/KVM)